 The majority of driving while intoxicated (DWI) charges are prosecuted in State and local courts.
 Under certain circumstances, however, a DWI offense can violate federal laws.
 Standard DWI convictions carry heavy penalties, but a federal DWI offense has enhanced legal consequences.

-If a person has been arrested for a federal DWI, it is essential that they contact a criminal defense attorney.
+If a person has been arrested for a federal DWI, it is important that they contact a criminal defense attorney as soon as possible.

 Have you or someone you know been arrested for a federal DWI in Pensacola, Florida?
-It is important that you remain silent with authorities, and contact an experienced criminal defense attorney at Terrezza Law.
+It is important that you exercise your constitutional right to remain silent, and contact an experienced criminal defense attorney at Terrezza Law.

-John Terrezza at Terrezza Law has handled state and federal DWI cases in the Florida panhandle area with superior results.
-He is dedicated to his clients and their civil rights.
+John Terrezza at Terrezza Law has handled succesfully tried state and federal DWI cases in the Florida panhandle area.
+He is dedicated to his clients and to protecting their rights.
 John Terrezza will exhaust all resources and work tirelessly to discover all legal options available to you.
 Find a partner in this daunting legal process with John Terrezza.

 Do not be idle when it comes to your future.
 Terrezza Law defends clients throughout the greater Escambia County and Santa Rosa County including Pensacola, Milton, Navarre, and Gulf Breeze.

-Take charge of your offenses.
-Call (850) 764-5291 to speak to a practiced criminal defense attorney today with John Terrezza.
+Take charge of your case.
+Call (850) 764-5291 to speak to a experienced criminal defense attorney today with John Terrezza.

 Overview for Federal DWI in Pensacola, FL

-Florida statute § 316.193, states the following elements a prosecutor must prove beyond a reasonable doubt to charge a person with a DUI.
+Florida statute § 316.193, states the following elements a prosecutor must prove beyond a reasonable doubt to convict a person of DUI.

-Through the Assimilated Crimes Act, 18 U.S.C § 13(a), federal courts have jurisdiction over acts committed on federal property which constitute an offense under the laws of the State in which the act was committed.
-Basically, if you are driving impaired on federal land, you may be prosecuted in federal court for a DUI.
+Through the Assimilated Crimes Act, 18 U.S.C § 13(a), federal courts are able to hear cases where people are accused of committing the State crime of DUI.
+Basically, if you are driving impaired on federal land, you may be prosecuted under State law in federal court for a DUI.

 In addition, 18 U.S.C § 3118 states that any person operating a motor vehicle in special maritime or territorial jurisdiction must consent to chemical testing if asked.
 Refusal to submitting to a chemical test results in an automatic one year suspension from operating motor vehicles in either special maritime or territorial jurisdiction for the U.S.